 EB-1C: An employment-based Immigrant Petition for Multinational Executives and Managers

 Our Orlando Immigration Office has handled many EB-1C cases successfully.
 Since Orlando Immigration Attorney Nayef Mubarak speaks Arabic and Spanish, many of his EB-1C Clients are from the Middle East and South America.
 Like these other clients, EB-1C Visa Attorney Nayef Mubarak in Orlando can assist you or your company with transferring an employee or yourself to the United States with investments and/or expansion of your businesses in the United States.
+We can also assist you in Portuguese.

 The EB-1C visa category is one of the three types of employment-based, first-preference petitions for permanent residence reserved for aliens who are among the most capable and accomplished in their fields.
 The EB-1C is quite like the L-1 in the sense of necessary requirements.
 However, with an approval of the I-140 petition for an EB-1C visa, the beneficiary would be eligible for an immigrant visa.
 This would allow the beneficiary to obtain permanent residency (a “green card”), making it an extremely attractive option for foreign nationals.
 The EB-1C attracts many foreign nationals to invest and expand in the U.S. under the L-1 visa, and to eventually obtain residency in the United States